rogerhu/compsci_guides/Binary-Tree-Right-Side-View.md

 **⚠️ Common Mistakes**
 - Choosing the wrong traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Will In-Order traversal tell you the rightmost node?
 - Failing to recognize the need to store results during the processing of nodes.
 ## 4: I-mplement